AlexandrosPanag/Sensor_Networks_Bluetooth_Project/README.md

 [@chkoutsos](https://github.com/chkoutsos)

-and the Autonomous Systems Laboratory, University of Ioannina.
+and the Autonomous Systems Laboratory, University of Ioannina, 2022-2023.